instructure/canvas-lms/doc/lti_manual/09_lti_1_1_implementation.md

 **Action Summary**

-While these actions differ in a few ways, they each perform similar steps do launch the LTI tool.
+While these actions differ in a few ways, they each perform similar steps to launch the LTI tool.
 Each of the above actions to the following:

 **I. Lookup the correct ContextExternalTool record**.